Virginia Eliza Clemm Poe: Early life

 Virginia Eliza Clemm was born in 1822 and named after an older sister who had died at age two only ten days earlier.
 Her father William Clemm, Jr. was a hardware merchant in Baltimore.
 He had married Maria Poe, Virginia's mother, on July 12, 1817, after the death of his first wife, Maria's first cousin Harriet.
 Clemm had five children from his previous marriage and went on to have three more with Maria.
 After his death in 1826, he left very little to the family and relatives offered no financial support because they had opposed the marriage.
 Maria supported the family by sewing and taking in boarders, aided with an annual $240 pension granted to her mother Elizabeth Cairnes, who was paralyzed and bedridden.
 Elizabeth received this pension on behalf of her late husband, "General" David Poe, a former quartermaster in Maryland who had loaned money to the state.

-Edgar Poe first met his cousin Virginia in August 1829, four months after his discharge from the Army.
+Edgar Allan Poe first met his cousin Virginia in August 1829, four months after his discharge from the Army.
 She was seven at the time.
 In 1832, the family—made up of Elizabeth, Maria, Virginia, and Virginia's brother Henry—was able to use Elizabeth's pension to rent a home at what was then 3 North Amity Street in Baltimore.
 Poe's older brother William Henry Leonard Poe, who had been living with the family, had recently died on August 1, 1831.
 Poe joined the household in 1833 and was soon smitten by a neighbor named Mary Devereaux.
 The young Virginia served as a messenger between the two, at one point retrieving a lock of Devereaux's hair to give to Poe.
 Elizabeth Cairnes Poe died on July 7, 1835, effectively ending the family's income and making their financial situation even more difficult.
 Henry died around this time, sometime before 1836, leaving Virginia as Maria Clemm's only surviving child.

-In August 1835, Poe left the destitute family behind and moved to Richmond, Virginia to take a job at the Southern Literary Messenger.
+In August 1835, Poe left the destitute family behind and moved to Richmond, Virginia, to take a job at the Southern Literary Messenger.
 While Poe was away from Baltimore, another cousin, Neilson Poe, the husband of Virginia's half-sister Josephine Clemm, heard that Edgar was considering marrying Virginia.
 Neilson offered to take her in and have her educated in an attempt to prevent the girl's marriage to Edgar at such a young age, though suggesting that the option could be reconsidered later.
-Edgar called Neilson, the owner of a newspaper in Baltimore, Maryland, his "bitterest enemy" and interpreted his cousin's actions as an attempt at breaking his connection with Virginia.
+Edgar called Neilson, the owner of a newspaper in Baltimore, his "bitterest enemy," and interpreted his cousin's actions as an attempt at breaking his connection with Virginia.
 On August 29, 1835, Edgar wrote an emotional letter to Maria, declaring that he was "blinded with tears while writing", and pleading that she allow Virginia to make her own decision.
 Encouraged by his employment at the Southern Literary Messenger, Poe offered to provide financially for Maria, Virginia, and Henry if they moved to Richmond.